 Making changes to your work after submission (Inspera and Moodle)

 - Candidates who have submitted incomplete work or the wrong file may withdraw and resubmit on one occasion before the submission deadline, without the permission of the Proctors.

-- Electronic resubmissions should be emailed to the course administrator before the submission deadline.
+- Resubmissions should be emailed to the course administrator before the submission deadline.

 - These first resubmission items will be released to the Examiners alongside all other submissions.
 The previous submission will be disregarded.

 After the submission deadline

 - Candidates who wish to withdraw and resubmit after the submission deadline may do so by emailing the revised version to the department administrator within 30 minutes of their deadline.
 There is no requirement to secure permission from the Proctors to do so.
 After this 30 minute period has passed no withdrawal and resubmissions will be possible.

 For any IT support wi multi-factor authentication, please talk to your local IT support in the first instance.
 If you are unable to resolve your issue, contact the IT Service Desk on 01865 (6)12345.
 If your issue affects your ability to submit by your deadline, then please also inform your college office and departmental administrator.
 They will be able to assist you with next steps and applications to excuse lateness.
 Please make sure that the file you intend to submit is not amended after your deadline, as you will need to prove that you were ready to submit but were impeded by technical difficulty only.